ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 - output-file: path and name of output file
 - soft-idr-threshold: Report statistics for peaks with a global idr below this value but return all peaks with an idr below --idr. --idr is IDR_THRESHOLD which only return peaks with a global idr threshold below this value
 - plot: plots the results
-- use-best-multisummit-IDR: Sets the IDR value for a group of multi summit peaks (a group of peaks with the same chr/start/stop but different summits) to the best value across all of these peaks.
-This is a work around for peak callers that don't do a good job splitting scores across multi summit peaks.

 Now that we have conducted IDR analysis, lets extract our consensus set of peaks for further downstream analysis.
 We will use only those peaks that cross the IDR threshold of 0.05.